 If you don’t have different colored paper, you could accomplish the same goal by adding a colored border, coloring the corners, etc. – anything that distinguishes one board from the other.

-Because everyone’s medications and dosage schedules will vary, take the basic idea of the pill board and customize it so that it works for your older adult’s specific situation.
+Because everyone’s medications and dosage schedules vary, take the basic idea of the pill board and customize it to fit your older adult’s specific situation.

 For example, if your older adult takes a specific medication only once every 2 weeks, you can prepare pill boards that reflect that schedule.